bejayoharen/bjorg.github.io/_posts/2024-12-13-engineering-team-growth-3-structuring-interviews.markdown

 * who I am.
 * how long I’ve been at the company and what I’ve done there.
-* what my job is and how it relates to the position being hired for, and how we might work together.
+* what my job is, how it relates to the position being hired for, and how we might work together.
 * what I like about my job and the company.
-* what the rest of the interview is going to look like, and check if that sounds good to them.
+* what the rest of the interview is going to look like.

 # Resume Questions

 Notice this section is not called “resume review”.
-To make the most efficient use of time, you’ll want to focus on questions or concerns you have about their resume.
 While it might seem nice to let the candidate tell their story, their story should be clear to you already from having read their resume in advance.
 Moreover, abdicating control of the interview allows the candidate to give you their rehearsed highlight reel.
+Focus on questions or concerns *you* have about their resume.

-Instead of the "walk me through your resume" routine, take these ten minutes to ask specific questions about specific items on the resume that popped out at you.
-This gives you a chance to see if they are able to communicate about the work they did in simple language, and find out if there were major team accomplishments that they took credit for on their resume but hardly contributed to.
+So, instead of the "walk me through your resume" routine, take these ten minutes to ask specific questions about specific items on the resume that popped out at you.
+This gives you a chance to see if they are able to communicate about the work they did in simple language, and find out if there the major accomplishments listed on their resume really represented their work and not their teammate's.
 I like to pick a previous job and ask these questions:

-* “How did the company make money, and how did you contribute to the company’s revenue or reduce costs?”
-You want to make sure you are hiring someone who understands how their work matters to the bottom line, and can communicate in clear language.
+* “How did the company make money, and how did you contribute to the company’s revenue or to reducing costs?”
+You want to make sure you are hiring someone who understands how their work matters to the bottom line, and can communicate their impact in clear language.
 * “Who was on your team?”
 Follow this up by asking about everyone’s role on the team to understand what they really were (and were not) responsible for.
 * “What was your role in [some accomplishment]?”
-Dig in enough to find out if the accomplishments on the resume were inflated, or actually done by someone else.
+Dig in enough to find out if the accomplishments on the resume were inflated, or perhaps actually done by someone else.
 * “What were some of the challenges you faced in [some accomplishment]?”
 This will give you a real sense of how they operate and deal with pushback, or if others were, in fact, dealing with those thorny problems.

-Using these questions, I’ve more than once caught outright lies.

 # Technical Question(s)